l7mp/l7mp-media-plane-controller/client/README.md

 ## Couple of words about the code architecture

-Further information in the comments.
+Further information is in the comments.

 ### new_client.py

-- Thats the `main` file.
+- That's the `main` file.
 - This implements the config file parsing.
 - This implements the linphone client startups.
 - This implements the threaded call creations with the rtp streams.